MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 Initially this was two separate servers, addressing two separate concerns.
 It made sense from a development perspective, but elsewhere in the company the idea of deploying the same code to every server had made its way into much of the deployment automation.
 Adding two special-case deploys turned out to be more of a burden than we we realized.
-The compromize was to have the same artifact deployed to both the web and batch infrastructure, and then to add endpoints which would allow my team to toggle the mode after the fact.
+The compromise was to have the same artifact deployed to both the web and batch infrastructure, and then to add endpoints which would allow my team to toggle the mode after the fact.

-Another organizational challenge can be seen in the load balancer trickery I described in the previous chapter--where we directed real traffic to William only after prodction load testing was complete.
+Another organizational challenge can be seen in the load balancer trickery I described in the previous chapter--where we directed real traffic to William only after production load testing was complete.
 It wouldn't have been appropriate for our team to make arbitrary real-time changes to a production load balancer.
 We had someone from operations standing by to help us with those changes (thanks Josh).
 But what if everyone did what we've done?